Export Registrations for 2025/2026 are now open

-Export registrations for international protocol markets are now closed.
-Refer to Export Industry Advice Notice 2023-23 on the Department of Agriculture, Fisheries and Forestry (DAFF) website.
+Export registrations for international protocol markets are now open.
+Refer to Export Industry Advice Notice 2025-24 on the Department of Agriculture, Fisheries and Forestry (DAFF) website.

 This resource includes information on: